Applying for Special Circumstances

 - Large uninsured medical/dental expenses

-Students wanting to request a review of special circumstance should contact a financial aid representative to discuss the changes in their financial situation and to obtain the Request for Review of Special Circumstances form.
+Contact the Financial Aid & Scholarship Office to discuss the changes in your financial situation and to obtain the Request for Review of Special Circumstances form.

 We know that there are many circumstances that may impact a family's ability to contribute to a student's education, and we will work with you to understand your options and determine if any additional aid may be available based on your individual circumstances.
 Unfortunately, not all circumstances will be eligible for consideration, and not all appeals will result in additional financial assistance.